rclone/rclone/docs/content/swift.md

 Type of storage to configure.
 Choose a number from below, or type in your own value [snip]
-XX / Openstack Swift (Rackspace Cloud Files, Memset Memstore, OVH)
+XX / OpenStack Swift (Rackspace Cloud Files, Memset Memstore, OVH)
    \ "swift"
 [snip]
 Storage> swift